 Language is a big barrier to rent ideal units

 Japan is a non-English speaking country, therefore language is a big barrier for foreigners searching for their ideal real estate.
 Going through the rental process without any knowledge of Japanese can be extremely difficult, especially when it comes to difficult real estate terms.
 A renter without any Japanese language knowledge may need English translation services in order to deal with any rental inconveniences that may arise in your apartment.
 Thus, it is a wise choice for foreign renters to go through a rental agency specializing in helping foreigners to make the process transparent and simple.

-Almost impossible to rent real estate in Japan, when you’re not in Japan
+Nearly impossible to secure a rental in Japan, when you’re not physically present

-To rent an independent property, they are required to have an in Japan is almost impossible when you’re not personally present.
+To rent an independent property, they are required to have a guarantor in Japan is almost impossible when you’re not personally present.
 As it is mentioned in the previous paragraph, real estate hunting is a complex process and a complete procedure.
-If someone is interested in renting a house in Japan, some local brokers provide necessary details of securing your new property in Japan.
+If someone is interested in renting a house in Japan, some local brokers provide the necessary details of securing your new property in Japan.